LinUwUxCat/chip8/README.md

-# CHIP-8
+# 3DS-CHIP-8
-## A CHIP-8 emulator/interpreter written in C++ with SDL2
+## A CHIP-8 emulator/interpreter for the Nintendo 3DS
-This is a CHIP-8 emulator with Dear ImGui setup on top of SDL for the rendering, and as such a menu is provided to customize a few things within the emulator itself.
+This is a CHIP-8 emulator/interpreter for the Nintendo 3DS, provided as a homebrew application.
 ## Roadmap
-- Add a config file to save settings
-- Sound!!
+- Redo everything
 ## QnA
+### What is this?
+This is a separate branch of the main CHIP-8 project that aims to port my interpreter to the Nintendo 3DS (because why not?)\
+However, lots have to be done in order to make it work for now.
 ### Where is the sound?
 Not implemented yet!
 ### Why won't [game] run / Why is [game] not working properly?